coding-dojo-data-science/dojo-env-setup/docs/instructions-mac-intel-v23.md

 - First, read a little further down in the instructions to make sure we do not already address the error message that you ran into.

-- Second,

-  please check the "Troubleshooting" chapter

-  for a lesson about the problem you are running into.
+- Second, please check the "Troubleshooting" chapter for a lesson about the problem you are running into.
 (The Troubleshooting section is the 3rd chapter in this course - see the screenshot below)

   ![img](https://assets.codingdojo.com/boomyeah2015/codingdojo/curriculum/content/chapter/1658334627__Troubleshooting-chapter.png)

-- Third, reach out on the #ds-python-installation Discord channel (
+- Third, reach out on the #[ds-python-installation Discord channel](https://discord.com/channels/738494436467539968/1099094868762042400) with:

-  Link

-  ) with:

   - What step you are on (e.g. Step 2.3 Creating the dojo-env)
   - What OS you are using (e.g. Windows 10, Windows 11, Mac with an Apple Processor, etc)
   - Screenshots of the error/issue you are running into, whenever possible.
   - Finally, if you have been able to run the test notebook in Step 2.4: Testing the Env, please upload these files with your question.

 - Fourth, if you do not receive a response by the end of the day on Discord, please email your instructor.

 ------